Understanding Google Adsense

 Think about the times you have clicked on the Google AdSense ads on a website you were visiting.
 Generally speaking, was it for something related to the topic you were already reading about?
 Of course it was.

 However, all of that being said, you do not want to overload your posts with keywords.
 Your reader wants to know that you publish your blog for them to read, not to make money from them.

 By posting a sentence which reads; “the chickens in my chicken coop are working on having more chickens in the spring…” looks like a sentence I tried to use the word “chicken” in as much as possible.

 There is definitely a balance to be struck between pleasing your readers and pleasing the Googlebot who serves your AdSense ads on your website.
 Instead of stuffing in those keywords try making more sentences or using them in the title and adding a bit more content to your posts.

-The best plugin to help you with a keyword ratio and seo is the Yoast wordpress plugin.
+The best plugin to help you with a keyword ratio and seo is the Rank Math wordpress plugin.
 It will walk you thru each part of your post and show you what changes need to be made in order to have a highly optimized post.

 You do not want it to appear that you set-up your blog with a bunch of keywords simply for AdSense.
 You also do not want to copy content from free sites like wikipedia and then paste them into your blog.

 These blogs are called splogs (short for spam blogs) and doing this can get you kicked-off of AdSense.
 You need a blog with good original and valuable content, not just a bunch of keywords.